fubzee/W12HW-EMPLOYEES-DBMS/README.md

 - inquirer
 - console.table
 - mysql2
-- dotenv (has been excluded from the GIR repo for security reasons)
+- dotenv (has been excluded from the GIT repo for security reasons)

 ## Contributing